Submitted by ronja on Thu, 06/02/2022 - 00:24

 The sad reality is that many organizations wait until the final hour.
 This creates a mad rush to prepare all parties for the change.
 In that rush, things are missed.

-The membership team, the marketing team and the financial team all play an important role when it comes to building a membership site.
-Each team has its own unique responsibilities, viewpoints and contributions to make to the conversation.
+The membership team, the marketing team, and the financial team all play an important role when it comes to creating a membership site.
+Each team has its own unique responsibilities, viewpoints, and contributions to make to the conversation.
 You would start with a stakeholder analysis and involve everyone who will be affected by the change.
 Go beyond the technology in this analysis stage.

 When done well, it takes into account the people over the tech: what are their attitudes to overcome, skills that need to be developed, will relationships be impacted, etc. Usually, the how-tos for the tech (i.e. the processes and procedures) are easier than changes to relationships and winning over attitudes.

 Speak to everyone.
-A survey may seem like the easiest way, but nothing will replace the insights that will be revealed through a conversation.
 Hearing your stakeholders express themselves will allow you to ask follow-up questions and identify what are the actual problems you are trying to solve.

-Look at each unique group in detail that considers the technical aspects, processes and the people impacted.
+Look at each unique group in detail and consider the technical aspects, processes, and the people impacted.
 The best way to do this is to talk to them.
 Have a conversation designed as a workshop.
 Members generally know what they need, so ask them!
 You’ll get some incredibly deep insights.

 You don’t need to bring in everyone.
 Representatives from each level that understand their department is sufficient.
-Ask them how they want to be supported, how do they want to receive information, how do they want to be trained, how do they want access to updates and quick references, and what do they need from the leadership?
+Ask them how they want to be supported, how they want to receive information, how they want to be trained, how they want access to updates and quick references, and what they need from the leadership.

 A Day-In-The-Life-Of Interviews

-These interviews are useful to document processes, but the blindspot of the day-in-the-life-of exploration is it doesn’t give a full picture of the interactions between different people.
-For example, what happens when an association staff member interacts with their superior, their subordinate, their coworker, or a member.
+These interviews are useful for documenting processes, but the blindspot of the day-in-the-life-of exploration is it doesn’t give a full picture of the interactions between different people.
+For example, what happens when an association staff member interacts with their superior, their subordinate, their coworker, or a member?

 Understand What Your Members Want

-Early days are not time to bring everyone on board because we aren’t sure of the direction your association will go in.
-You have to be selective of who you start early with.
-Start with a group of members that will be honest with you and tell you what your users are going to like, want, not want, be excited about and be concerned about.
+Early days are not the time to bring everyone on board because we aren’t sure of the direction your association will go in.
+You have to be selective about who you start early with.
+Start with a group of members that will be honest with you and tell you what your users are going to like, want, not want, be excited about, and be concerned about.

 There are chances of missing key things with a limited number of people who are part of the early conversation.
 Yes, absolutely, things will be missed.
 But design by committee doesn’t work either.
 Do your best to pick informed, key people and continue with an iterative process, inviting more members as you go.
 As you get closer and closer to training and launch, bring more and more members in.